The Fundamentals of Transitional Ministry Training

-The primary focus of this four day onsite workshop is on the work of the leader during a time of transition.
+The primary focus of this four day virtual training is on the work of the leader during a time of transition.
 Prior to arrival at the workshop, participants read three foundational theories of Interim Ministry (General System Theory, Bowen Family System Theory and William Bridges’ Theory of Change and Transition).
 Participants discuss the theories as applied to sacred stories and to congregations in transition.
 Tools for the Leader are the main foucs.
 Topics covered include appreciative inquiry listening and grief, learning styles, role of the interim leader and congregational context.
 Then the Tasks of the Interim Leader in the Congregation in Transition: join, analyze, connect, focus on responsibility, exit, and evaluate.

 Phase 1.
-FTMC, a six day workshop, is designed to provide information and experiences that will be helpful to persons who plan to function in a congregational leadership role during a time of transition.
+FTMC, a six day virtual training, is designed to provide information and experiences that will be helpful to persons who plan to function in a congregational leadership role during a time of transition.
 Understanding that each congregation is unique and that polity, location, and dynamics of the congregation must be taken into account in every situation, IMN does not prescribe a specific plan for interim work.

 FTMC offers a wide variety of tools for the leader to use in preparing a congregation to respond to these questions: Who are we?
 Who is our neighbor?
 What is God calling us to do?
 Five Focus Points (Heritage, Leadership, Mission, Connection, and Future) indicate areas for attention and help to direct the work of the congregation during transition.